 Understanding Insomnia: Unraveling the Threads of Sleeplessness

-Insomnia is a multi-faceted sleep problem that can leave you tossing and turning, yearning for the elusive state of rest.
+Insomnia is a multi-dimensional sleep problem that can leave you tossing and turning, yearning for the elusive state of rest.
 To conquer this sleep adversary, we must understand the possible roots of your sleeplessness.

 Who Experiences Insomnia?